pavloski/COURSERA_Tidy-data-project/README.md

 ## task 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-We first convert subjects and activities into factors
+We first convert subjects and activities into factors We use the group_by() function to agregate by factors (activity description and factors) Finally we use the function summarise to calculate the mean for the selected variables (an alternative to this one may be to run an iteration over the selected features and call the aggregate function to do the summary)